 What you need

-- 2 glasses the same
+- Two glasses of the same size

 - A piece of card